-Page | 34
+Page | 35

-&lt;sup>10 Functional zero unsheltered is defined as the number of unsheltered homeless households moving into temporary or permanent housing being equal to or greater than the number of current and newly identified unsheltered homeless households.
+&lt;sup>10 Functional zero unsheltered is the number of unsheltered homeless households moving into temporary or permanent housing being equal to or greater than the number of current and newly identified unsheltered homeless households.

-&lt;sup>11 Populations are: households with minor children, veterans, unaccompanied youth, chronically homeless, and single adults
+&lt;sup>11 Subpopulations are households with minor children, households without minors, veterans, households with only minors (unaccompanied youth), and chronically homeless households.